Pancakes, pancakes, pancakes.

 - 1 tsp sea salt

 - ½ cup / 4 fl oz.
 Full Fat Greek yogurt

 - 4 oz / 110g fresh blueberries (or frozen, thawed and drained)

 - Spray griddle with coconut oil and heat.

 - Grind chia seeds, sunflower seeds and coconut in coffee grinder or high-speed blender until they are very fine (careful you don’t end up with sunflower butter!!)

-- In a bowl put seed mix, almond flour, whey, xylitol, salt and baking powder and mix well.
+- In a bowl put seed mix, almond flour, egg white powder, xylitol or erythritol, salt and baking powder and mix well.

-- Add egg white (OR whole egg), vanilla extract, and yogurt and stir just until evenly mixed.
+- Add egg, vanilla extract, and yogurt and stir just until evenly mixed.
 Do not over mix.